 iDevice users click on the icon to open your app.
 You should be on the Home screen.
 You’ll find the Settings gear in the lower left corner.
 Click on it, and in the list, choose “Meetings.”
 On that screen, scroll down to “Use Original Sound” and make certain it’s enabled.

 Finally, take time to get comfortable with your Zoom app.
 On your home screen, you can click on “New Meeting.”
 You’ll be able to see the controls that are available to you while you’re in a meeting.
 Locate your Mic Mute/Unmute button, your Video On/Off button, Chat, Participants (so you can see who’s there if they don’t show up on your screen), where to Enable Original Sound (which you should always do for music get-togethers), and more.
 Be sure to “End” (red button) when you are finished.
 Jeremy Simon prepared a video for us to show you around the ZOOM app:

 The deadline for emails from folks wishing to perform will be noon on the Thursday before the event.

 If you wish to perform, please send an email to email@example.com and put “Every Saturday” in the Subject line.
 Andy Andrick will contact you about particulars and how to participate using Zoom.

 While you can use the speakers and microphone built into your device or laptop, you may find you’ll have a better performance using a USB Microphone, and a standard headset or earbuds.
 There are several inexpensive examples of these products available online for purchase.
 You may find other good ideas in various YouTube videos including the one shared below.

 With Windows and MAC devices, performers can make additional changes in the settings.
-Windows instructions are below (MACs are very similar), and here’s a video that gives you a visual:
+Windows instructions are below (MACs are very similar).

 - Open your Zoom app (installation instructions above).
 If you have installed it and logged in, you should land on the Home screen.
 Find the settings icon, a little gear in the upper right corner.
 Click on it.